pdevis/test_web5/content/user-guide/case-studies/hypernets-eg-article/index.md

 ## 🗸 Aims
-In order to achieve fiducial reference measurement quality, uncertainties need to be propagated through each step of the processing chain, taking into account temporal and spectral error-covariance.
+In order to achieve fiducial reference measurement quality, and be optimally useful as a satellite validation reference, uncertainties need to be propagated through each step of the HYPERNETS processing chain, taking into account temporal and spectral error-covariance.

 ## 📋 Data